JulieMontoya/BCP_design/README.md

 Select starting pin e.g. `R1 1`.
 A line will be drawn to another pad connected to that one.
 Press SPACE to select among possible ending pads, then RETURN to begin routing.
 Z, X, :, / to move, RETURN to add a vertex, @ to add the last vertex and complete the route to the destination pad.

 It doesn't save anything yet .....

+### 2019-10-19

+New versions of graphics library  (pad drawing code fully rewritten, some stuff moved to database manager.
+Now supports outline pads, enabled by setting bit 7 of memory location `padmode`),  database manager and placement/routing test program.
+There's more yet to be done on the graphics library, but at least this version works.
+Also a new program `REP10` which is the beginnings of a report generator.